Itras500/Athalon_Foundry/.github/ABANDONED.md

 # Abandoned Translations.

-Thank you for being interested in making Call of Cthulhu 7th Edition for Foundry VTT better!
+Thank you for being interested in making Athalon for Foundry VTT better!
 Below is a list of translations keys on existing files that still need translated, based on `en.json`.

 [cn.json (465 untranslated strings)](#cnjson)